-The Swan River State Forest (SRSF) contains some of the largest remaining tracts of undisturbed mature forest representative of the Swan Valley ecosystem as it existed before significant human exploitation began several decades ago.
-Although these forests are undisturbed in the sense that they have not had any significant quantities of timber removed, they are not entirely pristine.
+The Swan River State Forest (SRSF) still contains some of the largest remaining tracts of undisturbed mature forest.
+These tracts are representative of the Swan Valley ecosystem before human exploitation began several decades ago.
+Although these forests are undisturbed in the sense that they have not had any quantity of timber removed, they are not entirely pristine.
 Active fire suppression began well before commercial exploitation in the Swan Valley so even unharvested forests are not natural in the sense that their structure and composition reflects the absence of natural disturbance for more than 50 years (Antos and Habek 1981, Freedman and Habeck 1984, Habeck 1988).

-Since significant timber harvesting in the Swan Valley began in the 1960's, the total area of mature forest remaining has been substantially reduced (Hart 1994, Fig. 1).
-More importantly, fragmentation of the remaining forest has increased more than two-fold, resulting in a large number of smaller, more uniformly sized timber patches with significantly less core area (Hart, 1994).
+Since timber harvesting in the Swan Valley began in earnest during the 1960's, the total area of mature forest remaining has been reduced about twenty-one percent (Hart 1994, Fig. 1).
+More importantly, fragmentation of the remaining forest has increased more than two-fold, resulting in a large number of smaller, more uniformly sized timber patches with less core area (Hart, 1994).

-Further reduction of total mature forest area and increased fragmentation of remaining forest patches could threaten ecosystem integrity and create several unresolvable conflicts.
-Loss of effective old forest habitat could eventually eliminate plant and animal communities that are old-growth associated.
-Not only would species now considered sensitive, threatened, or endangered suffer, but many less obvious species would be reduced to non-sustainable population densities with the elimination of old forest habitats.
-The effectiveness of the Swan Valley forest ecosystem to act as a corridor between the Mission and Swan Mountains would be compromised.
-Ultimately, the shift in community balance from mostly old forest to open, early successional communities would significantly change the nature of the biotic communities compared with historic patterns.
+Reduction of total mature forest area and increased fragmentation of remaining forest patches may threaten ecosystem integrity.
+Loss of effective old forest habitat may have caused some plant and animal communities to become sensitive, threatened, or endangered.
+Also, many less obvious species may be reduced to non-sustainable population densities.
+Reducing mature forests may reduce the effectiveness of the Swan Valley forest ecosystem to act as a corridor between the Mission and Swan Mountains.
+Ultimately, the shift in community balance from old forest to open. early successional communities may change the nature of the biotic communities compared with historic patterns.